 - Working Paper: Exploring Alternatives to ISDS

-- Article: Investment Treaties, ISDS, and Inequality: How International Rules and Institutions Can Exacerbate Domestic Disparities
+- Article: Investment Treaties, ISDS, and Inequality: How International Investment Treaties Exacerbate Domestic Disparities

 - Submission: Third-Party Rights in Investor-State Dispute Settlement: Options for Reform

 The United Nations Commission on International Trade Law (UNCITRAL) launched in 2017 multilateral negotiations to reform ISDS.
 CCSI participates in these negotiations as an observer delegation, and advances research and dialogue to inform the process.
 Read more.